obsidianmd/obsidian-help/en/Obsidian Sync/Troubleshoot Obsidian Sync.md

 1. Open **Settings → Sync**.
 2. Explore the options under **Vault size over limit** for how you can reduce the size of your vault.

-## What is this "Vault not found" message?
+## What does "Vault not found" mean?

 `{"res":"err","msg":"Vault not found."}`